john312s/oh-my-zshrc/README.md

 [Oh my Zsh!](https://ohmyz.sh) is the project I use for theming and (most) plugins.
 [Fastfetch Configs](https://github.com/LierB/fastfetch) is the project I use to get my fastfetch configs.

+Please show some love to these projects!
+This wouldn't be possible without them.

 ## Prerequisites

 ```bash